oldfieldtc/portfolio/src/content/posts/2025/2025-09-11-migrating-from-jekyll-to-astro.md

 ---
 title: Migrating from Jekyll to Astro
 slug: migrating-from-jekyll-to-astro
-pubDate: 2025-09-09
+pubDate: 2025-09-11
 description: Over 1.5 years ago, I migrated from Jekyll to Astro.
 Here's how it went and my experience since.
 author: Tommy Oldfield
 image:
-  filename: website-mbp-mockup
+  filename: jekyll-to-astro
-  alt: Someone sitting at a desk with a laptop, tablet, and phone all with my website displayed.
+  alt: The Jekyll and Astro logos with an arrow in between, pointing to the Astro logo.
 external:
   isExternal: false
 categories: ["Work"]